hulikner/Exo-Travel/README.md

 ## What is Exo-Travel?

 Exo-Travel is a travel app for different Exo-Planets around the universe.
-After the founder, Hulikner, cracked FTL, (Faster than Light), travel, he quickly monopolized all transportation around the universe for Earth inhabitants.
+After the founder Hulikner cracked FTL, Faster than Light, travel, he quickly monopolized all transportation around the universe for Earth inhabitants.

 ### users